Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Results

 \subsection{IG dark matter profiles}

-In Figure~\ref{fig:cgroupsDM} we show the stacked distribution of IG dark matter particles for all the compact associations found in our simulations at $z\!=\!0$ according to our selection criteria.
-A similar plot but those for loose groups is shown in Figure~\ref{fig:lgroupsDM}, but we only show those particles of all LAs found in one simulation so not to overcrowd the plot, and in a box twice the size that of Figure~\ref{fig:cgroupsDM}.
+In Figure~\ref{fig:cgroupsDM} we show the stacked distribution of about 39,000 IG dark matter particles of compact associations found in our simulations at $z\!=\!0$ according to our selection criteria.
+A similar plot but for loose groups is shown in Figure~\ref{fig:lgroupsDM}; here $\approx 35,000$ particles are shown.
+The scale of both figures is the same in terms of the group radius of the associations.
+The center of mass of all stacked groups coincide.
+We should mention that no galaxy-size dark halo was found to reside at the center of mass of a group in our search algorithm.

-Both Figures~\ref{fig:cgroupsDM} and~\ref{fig:lgroupsDM} have no indications of a central concentration of intragroup dark matter and show a behaviour more akin to an homogeneous distribution; the same behaviour was observed for the intermediate associations.
-In these plots we have taken out all the particles belonging to haloes with $N_{\rm p}\ge 100$ out of the accounting, but smaller concentrations appear in them.
+Both Figures~\ref{fig:cgroupsDM} and~\ref{fig:lgroupsDM} show no indications of a central concentration of intragroup dark matter and show a behavior more akin to an homogeneous distribution; the same behavior was observed for the intermediate associations.
+In these plots we have taken out all the particles belonging to halos with $N_{\rm p}\ge 100$ out of the accounting, but smaller concentrations appear in them.

-To quantify the degree of concentration of the IG dark matter we computed the density profile of all particles belonging to compact, intermediate and loose associations.
+To quantify the degree of concentration of the IG dark matter we computed the spherically-averaged density profile $\rho(r)$ of all particles belonging to compact, intermediate and loose associations; the profile is centered on the center-of-mass of the group as defined earlier.
+All coordinates of particles have been scaled by the group radius to which they belong when computing $\rho(r)$.

 In Figure~\ref{fig:groupsP}({\it left}) the mass density profile of the IG-DM is shown for compact associations.
+A power-slope fit, $\rho \propto r^{\gamma}$, was made yielding a value of $\gamma=0.02\pm 0.11$ for the inner part $r \le R_{\rm g}$, and an external slope ($r\in (R_{\rm g},5 R_{\rm g}]$) of $\gamma=-3.29\pm 0.56$ was obtained.
+Errors in the fits to the slopes of the profiles were estimated in all cases by a bootstrap method (Efron \& Tibshirani~1993).
+Errorbars at the data points are Poisson errors.

-A power-slope fit, $\rho \propto r^{\gamma}$, in a radial range of $r\le 200\,h^{-1}$kpc was made yielding a value of $\gamma=-0.23$.
-In Figure~\ref{fig:groupsP}({\it right}) we show the IG dark matter profile for those groups identified as loose, and a power-slope fit in $r\le 800\,h^{-1}$kpc is also performed yielding a $\gamma=-0.17$; with an essentially flat slope inside $\approx 200\,h^{-1}$kpc from the center of mass of such groups.
+In Figure~\ref{fig:groupsP}({\it right}) we show the IG dark matter profile for those groups identified as loose.
+An internal power-slope fit yields $\gamma=-0.25\pm0.15$; no fit is made after $R_{\rm g}$ since for these groups $R_{\rm g} \approx R_{\rm max}$ where the density falls rather sharply after $R_{\rm g}$.